 George R. Beasley-Murray, William B. Eerdmans, 1994, 432 pages

 This is an excellent treatment of the subject, by one of the foremost scholars among the Baptist denomination.
 He readily admits that his conclusions run counter to the views held by those in his own denomination.

 David Fletcher, ed., College Press, 1993, 400 pages

 This collection of articles surveys throughout church history the view that baptism is for the remission of sins.
 It also discusses controversies surrounding "re-baptism."

 Basic Bible Studies

 Robert F. Harkrider, Norris Book Company

 Looking for indepth Bible study workbooks for class or personal use?
 How about video Bible studies and related correspondence courses?
 Then check out this material!
 Topical studies on the family, the church, and the Bible.
 Textual studies on both Old and New Testament books.
 A commentary on the Book of Revelation.
-It was my privilege to work together with Robert Harkrider for six years at the South Bumby church in Orlando where he continues to serve as both an elder and evangelist.
+It was my privilege to work together with Robert Harkrider for six years at the South Bumby church in Orlando.
 I am honored to consider him a dear friend and brother in Christ.

 The Bible And The Future